 Rear-end collisions are some of the most common motor vehicle accidents on California roads.
 Rear-end collisions often leave accident victims—particularly those in the lead car—with severe, long-lasting injuries.
-These injuries include whiplash, spinal injuries, brain injuries, orthopedic injuries, lacerations, abrasions, burns, and secondary injuries.
+If you have suffered any injuries than speak to an experienced San Diego Car Accident Lawyer.
+Some of the more common rear-end collision injuries include whiplash, spinal injuries, brain injuries, orthopedic injuries, lacerations, abrasions, burn injuries, and secondary injuries.

 To understand the injuries typical of a rear-end car accident collision, it helps to examine the mechanics of these accidents.